matepek/vscode-catch2-test-adapter/CONTRIBUTING.md

 Any contribution is welcome.

-- Create a pull request.
+- Create a pull request (against the development branch or master (if you sure your your PR is ready to be deployed)).
 - Report a bug.
 - Tell me about your desired features.
 - [![Buy Me A Coffee](https://bmc-cdn.nyc3.digitaloceanspaces.com/BMC-button-images/custom_images/orange_img.png)](https://www.buymeacoffee.com/rtdmjYspB)